Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 ParkDC is an initiative of the District Department of Transportation to manage and regulate the District’s curbside and parking assets.

-In 2012, over the course of five months, DDOT hosted 8 meetings - called Think Tanks - across the District to listen to and solicit input from residents, business owners and other interested participants on how to better manage parking.
-Based on these conversations, in February 2013, the District Department of Transportation (DDOT) released the 2013 Parking Action Agenda.
-This Parking Action Agenda defined seven key priorities in parking management for DDOT to focus upon and restructure its efforts.
+In 2012, over the course of five months, DDOT hosted eight meetings, called Think Tanks, across the District to listen to and solicit input from residents, business owners and other interested participants on how to better manage parking.
+Based on these conversations, in February 2013, DDOT released the 2013 Parking Action Agenda.
+This agenda identified seven key priorities in parking management for DDOT to focus upon and restructure its efforts.

-The most discussed issue and what became the first priority was to re-evaluate the RPP program and to ensure it is reflective of the needs of the District in the 21st Century.
-To this end DDOT launched a project to identify national best practices and define opportunities to make specific changes to the Residential Permit Parking (RPP) Program and curbside management in general.
-DDOT anticipates that this project will result in recommendations that can form the basis for further discussions with residents, the City Council, and other stakeholders.
+The most discussed issue and what became the priority was to reevaluate the Residential Permit Parking (RPP) program and to ensure it is reflective of the needs of the District in the 21st Century.
+To this end, DDOT launched a project to identify national best practices and define opportunities to make specific changes to the RPP program and curbside management in general.
+DDOT anticipates that this project will result in recommendations that can form the basis for further discussions with residents, the Council of the District of Columbia and other stakeholders.